stumpapp/stump/docs/README.md

 ## Deployment

-Deployements are handled manually using the Vercel CLI.
+Deployments are handled manually using the Vercel CLI.
 To deploy, run:

 ```bash
 vercel